angelacorte/slides-master-thesis/slides-master-thesis.typ

   - Creation of demos able to run the same aggregate program on different platforms simultaneously;

-  - Further optimisations to the language, including the mechanism of the alignment and the performance of the language.
+  - Further optimisations, including the mechanism of the alignment and the performance of the language.
 ]